drzussy/Selected-Projects/Compiler/README.md

 ---

-# ex5.checker – Semantic Checker & Symbol Management for s-Java
+# Checker – Semantic Checker & Symbol Management for s-Java

 This package implements a semantic checker for the s-Java language.
 It provides scoped variable tracking, type enforcement, assignment rules, and error reporting for compilation.
 Refer to my_tests file for examples of valid and invalid code that ou may run through the compiler.